IllinoisLegalAidOnline/website-docs/docs/source/lc_naviational_ia_management.rst

 For each term added:

 * Add the name.
 This is what appears as the label for the term
 * Add a description.
 Ideally, this is under 400 characters.
-This is used for the meta description on the page for SEO and may be displayed to users on top level, 2nd level, and 3rd level landing pages.
+This is displayed to users on top level, 2nd level, and 3rd level landing pages.
-* Add any alternative keywords.
-These may be used to train AI models.
-These were previously used for Spanish and site search
+* Add a metadescription.
+This is plain text only and is used for SEO, search engine snippets, and sharing to social media.
+This is the description field included in the content's metatag description field.
 * Skip the icon field.
 * Add an image.
 * Optionally, identify the top content to appear on the page.
 This allows for ordering (see the ordering documentation)